Franklin Delano Roosevelt

 During early February 1945, Roosevelt attended the Yalta Conference in Yalta in the Crimean.
 During the conference, the "Big Three" Allied leaders met for the last time: Winston Churchill, Franklin D. Roosevelt and Joseph Stalin.
 Also in attendance were senior U. S. military leaders including Fleet Admiral Ernest King, Fleet Admiral William D. Leahy, General of the Army George Marshall, Major General Laurence S. Kuter, General.
 At the conference, Roosevelt appeared frail and tired signs the stress of the war was taking a toll on his health.

 On March 29, 1945 Roosevelt traveled to the Little White House in Warm Springs, Georgia for rest.
 On April 12, 1945 at 3:45pm he died at age 63 of intracerebral hemorrhage.
-Afterwards, Vice President Harry S. Truman was sworn in as next U. S. President.
+Afterwards, Vice President Harry S. Truman was sworn in as the 33rd U. S. President.
 On April 13, 1945 Roosevelt's body was transported by train to Washington, D. C. with thousands paying respect as the train passed.
-On April 14, 1945 after a White House Funeral his coffin was transported by train back to Hyde Park.
+On April 14, 1945 after a White House Funeral his coffin was transported by train back to his hometown of Hyde Park.

 On April 15, 1945 Roosevelt was laid to rest according to his wishes at the Rose Garden of the Roosevelt's Springwood Estate in Hyde Park, NY.
 His grave is a U. S. National Historic Site at the F. D. Roosevelt Presidential Library and Archives, the first Presidential Library established for any U. S. President.
 In 1965, the FDR Memorial was dedicated at the National Archives in Washington, D. C. with the words "In memory of Franklin Delano Roosevelt" dedicated by family and close friends and the modest memorial was intentional, envisioned by FDR himself.
 In 1996, the Franklin Delano Roosevelt Memorial was dedicated in 1997.